KseniiaMarkiv/tic-tac-toe-ruby/README.md

 # Ruby Tic-Tac-Toe Game

 This is a command-line Tic-Tac-Toe game implemented in Ruby, using the 'colorize' gem for enhanced color-coded output.
 The game supports two players who take turns selecting positions on a 3x3 board, aiming to align three of their marks (either 'X' or 'O') in a row, column, or diagonal.
 The game includes features to validate moves, detect wins and draws, and prompt for replay.
+> [!NOTE]
+> in the next couple of months, I will implement this project on Ruby on Rails.
+>
+> and will put a link here
 ----------------------------------
 ## Table of Contents